Gabriel Veron: Cruzeiro (loan)

 On 27 December 2023, Porto sent Veron on loan to Série A side Cruzeiro until 31 December 2024, with a €10 million option-to-buy.
 Shortly after arriving, he suffered an injury in his right foot which caused him to miss the entire 2024 Campeonato Mineiro.

 Back to action in April 2024, Veron became a starter until suffering a thigh injury in July, being sidelined for nearly two months.
 Despite finishing the year as a first-choice, the club opted to not exercise his buyout clause, and he left in December.

 Santos (loan)

 On 4 February 2025, Veron was announced at Santos on loan for the season, with a buyout clause.
 He made his club debut nineteen days later, replacing Zé Ivaldo at half-time in a 3–0 away win over Inter de Limeira.

 In June 2025, after indiscipline problems, his loan was cut short.

 Juventude (loan)

 On 16 July 2025, Juventude announced the signing of Veron until December, also on loan from Porto.

+Nacional (loan)

+On 13 January 2026, after returning to Porto from his spell at Juventude, Veron was loaned again, this time to fellow Primeira Liga club Nacional until the end of the 2025–26 season.